fadh1l/backtracking-sudoku-/README.md

 # backtracking-sudoku

-checking out the appliactions of backtracking which in turn plays around with 2D lists
+checking out the appliactions of backtracking which in turn plays around with 2D lists and recursive functions